AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/SALVAGE_LOG.md

 - Added an `Open Output Folder` button in the PySide6 UI to open the directory of the most recent synthesis result.
-- Added a `Play Last Output` button using QtMultimedia so users can listen to the generated audio without leaving the app.
+- Added a `Play Last Output` button using QtMultimedia so users can listen to
+- Implemented a speech rate selector in the PySide6 UI and added an optional `rate` parameter to the `pyttsx_backend` so users can control synthesis speed. the generated audio without leaving the app.